theupdateframework/pep-maximum-security-model/README.rst

 recently-claimed, and unclaimed metadata so that they will be correctly updated in new consistent snapshots.

-All project transactions MAY be placed in a single queue and processed serially.
-Alternatively, the queue MAY be processed concurrently in order of appearance, provided that the following rules are observed:
+The queue MAY be processed concurrently in order of appearance, provided that the following rules are observed:

 1. No pair of project transaction processes may concurrently work on the same project.